elucian/bee/syntax/structure.md

 -- play when aspect do not have any result: play aspect_name(parameter_list);

--- result can be captured using "+>" or any other modifier: play aspect_name(parameter_list) +> (result,...);
+-- result can be captured using "+>": play aspect_name(parameter_list) +> (result,...);
 ```